 The typical asking rate per listing is in the $10's per square foot per year.
 The North Belt Atrium Park region is experiencing a decline in rates.
 In the last 3 months, the median rate decreased $1 per sqft per year.
 That's a 8% decline in rent.

 Compared to the rest of the Houston Metro market, the North Belt Atrium Park submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

 In the last 90 days, 45 listings have been listed, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Public administration is the dominant industry in this area.
+Public administration is the dominant industry in this region.
 Most of the residents of North Belt Atrium Park work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.